 For financial reporting standards the Commission is categorised as a Public Sector Public Benefit Entity.
-A new regime of standards for Public Sector Public Benefit Entities (PS PBEs) is being introduced which take effect from 1 July 2014 with the comparative year being the year ended 30 June 2014.
+A new regime of standards for Public Sector Public Benefit Entities (PS PBEs) has been introduced taking effect from 1 July 2014 with the comparative year being the year ended 30 June 2014.

-These prospective financial statements for the Commission are for the years ended 30 June 2015, 2016 and 2017.
+These prospective financial statements for the Commission are for the years ended 30 June 2016, 2017 and 2018.